Fremantle (company): Fremantle (2018–present)

 In March 2022, Fremantle announced their acquisition of Italian production house Lux Vide.

 In May 2022, Fremantle acquired a majority stake in the Irish film and television production company Element Pictures.
 As part of the deal, Element's film distribution arm was spun off to form Volta Pictures.

-In November 2022, Fremantle announced their acquisition of a majority stake in British independent documentary production company 72 Films, the acquistion of a majority stake in documentary production company 72 Films had expanded Fremantle's documentary production operations as 72 Films' founders David Glover and Mark Raphael continued leading the documentary production company under Fremantle whilst the latter would distribute 72 Films' future content worldwide.
+In November 2022, Fremantle announced their acquisition of a majority stake in British independent documentary production company 72 Films, the acquisition of a majority stake in documentary production company 72 Films had expanded Fremantle's documentary production operations as 72 Films' founders David Glover and Mark Raphael continued leading the documentary production company under Fremantle whilst the latter would distribute 72 Films' future content worldwide.
 A week later on the 15th of that month, Fremantle had acquired a 51% majority stake in Bristol-based factual and natural history independent production company Wildstar Films, the acquisition of a majority stake in Wildstar Films had further extended Fremantle's growth in its documentary and natural production operations with them signing a partnership deal with Wildstar Films to distribute its future productions as Wildstar's co-founders Mark Linfield and Vanessa Berlowitz continued leading the Bristol-based production company under Fremantle.
 Another week later on the 22nd of that same month, Fremantle had expanded its Isarelian production operations with the acquisition of a majority stake in the Tel Aviv-based Israeli independent production company Silvio Productions.